"I was sitting in the back of my used minivan in a campus parking lot, when I decided I was going to commit suicide."

 "These people would treat him as though he was at the bottom of the caste system."

-A child absorbs this.
-Not consciously.
-Not as a theory.
-As a feeling: the world has rules about who matters, and I'm on the wrong side of them.
-His response wasn't to reject the rules.
-It was to master them.
-To become so correct, so prepared, so disciplined that the rules can never be used against you again.
+A child absorbs this, not as a theory but as a feeling: the world has rules about who matters, and I'm on the wrong side of them.
+The kid who hears that has two doors.
+One is to reject the rules.
+Tim took the other one.
+He set out to become so correct, so prepared, so disciplined that the rules could never be used against him again.

 His parents bought him whatever books he wanted.
 He consumed them for hours alone.
 At eight, his mother enrolled him in wrestling, a sport where weight classes and technique could overcome physical disadvantage.
 He was small enough to get beaten up at recess until sixth grade.
 He learned early that understanding the rules meant finding the leverage.